 Theory of Mind in Dogs

-Central to guilt is something called “theory of mind.”
+Central to guilt is something called the “theory of mind.”
 It’s the ability to attribute mental states, such as beliefs or intentions, to oneself and others.
 Dr. Horowitz believes dogs may possess a rudimentary theory of mind.
-She says dogs seemed to be attentive to other dogs’ attention during studies, not merely which way the dogs were looking but also whether they were distracted in play, gazing blankly into the distance or ready to play.
+She says dogs seemed to be attentive to other dogs’ attention during studies, not merely which way the dogs were looking but also whether they were distracted in play, gazing blankly into the distance, or ready to play.